You just spent $10,000 on an industry trade show. Your booth was packed, your team collected 300+ leads, and you’re feeling confident about ROI.

 Let’s do the math: You attend 15 trade shows, conferences, and conventions annually at an average of $20,000 each (booth, travel, staff time) = $300,000 per year.
 Without proper convention attendance tracking and trade show tracking, you can’t measure which events drive revenue.

 How much of that is wasted spend?
 Even if just 20% of your events underperform, that’s $60,000 you could reallocate to the shows that actually work.
+Over five years, that’s $300,000 in waste.

 Why Trade Show Tracking Spreadsheets Sabotage Your Success